-INSTEAD OF SAYING...
-TRY SAYING THIS I managed customer complaints and I created and efficient customer grievance system to manage customer complaints and resolve disputes in a timely manner which resolve disputes. improved customer satisfaction by 30% in just 2 months.
-I clean patient floors and work with I learned how to handle many different types of waste safely and hazardous materials. efficiently and lowered the risk of cross contamination by implementing thorough cleaning practices.
+INSTEAD OF SAYING TRY SAYING THIS I managed customer complaints and resolve disputes.
+I created and efficient customer grievance system to manage customer complaints and resolve disputes in a timely manner which improved customer satisfaction by 30% in just 2 months.
+I clean patient floors and work with hazardous materials.
+I learned how to handle many different types of waste safely and efficiently and lowered the risk of cross contamination by implementing thorough cleaning practices.
+I help the doctors take care of patients.
 I work as a part of a team to ensure that our patients receive the best care and experience.